shilad/wikibrain/tutorial/web-api.md

 **Within Wikimedia Labs**, an endpoint is available  at:

 * http://wikibrain0.eqiad.wmflabs:8080 for languages: en, de, pt, es, fr, it, ja, no
-* Email shilad for other languages: ssen@macalester.edu
+* Interested in other languages?
+Email Shilad at ssen@macalester.edu

 # Structure of API requests: